bookchainio/steem-whitepaper/nl-NL/SteemWhitePaper.md

 Of the 100% annual increase in the virtual STEEM supply, 5% of it is in the form of Steem Dollars (SMD).
 SMD represents a commitment to create a dollar's worth of STEEM in the future and does not impact the amount of STEEM on the market today.
 The change in debt-to-ownership ratio may impact the perceived value of STEEM, but it does not map directly into a fall in the value of STEEM.
 If the value of Steem rises over time, then the amount of STEEM that may be created in the future will be less and the corresponding "inflation" never actually happened.

 All told the total "spending" Steem does to fund content, curation, mining, and liquidity rewards amounts to just 10% APR or 1.2% per month.
 The same wealth transfer could be implemented without any change in the STEEM supply by implementing a negative interest rate on liquid STEEM of around 10% per month.
 Stated another way, it could be implemented by charging a 3% fee (similar to credit cards) on every transfer and having 1% of all STEEM transferred every single day.
-The Bitcoin network transfers<sup id="fnref:19"><a href="#fn:19" class="footnote-ref">19</a></sup> 400,000 BTC out of 15.5M (or 2.5% daily).
+The Bitcoin network transfers[^19] 400,000 BTC out of 15.5M (or 2.5% daily).

 The purpose of liquid STEEM is to facilitate changes in ownership between long-term holders.
 It is this change in ownership that the network "taxes" to fund growth.
 This transfer tax can be avoided almost completely by automatically selling STEEM for SMD every week as the network converts SP back to STEEM.
 The total time spent holding STEEM will be so small that any impact of changing STEEM supply will be insigni cant next to volatility and other market fees.